 FHA loans need both an upfront (UFMIP) and an annual MIP.
-The UFMIP can be added to the loan amount, whereas the yearly MIP is part of your monthly mortgage payment.
+The Upfront Mortgage Insurance Premium (UFMIP) can be rolled into your loan amount, while the annual Mortgage Insurance Premium (MIP) is included in your monthly mortgage payments.
 When you close on a home with an FHA loan, you are subject to an upfront MIP charge, which is determined as a percentage of the home’s sales price.
 An additional insurance cost is also included in the monthly payment for an FHA loan.
-Read this article to learn how mortgage insurance premiums are determined.

 How Does Mortgage Insurance Premium Work?